 1) Urinary Tract Infections (UTIs)

 The cranberry is perhaps best known for its role in preventing UTIs, especially for those with recurrent infections.
-The high level of proanthocyanidins (PACs) in cranberries helps reduce the adhesion of certain bacteria to the urinary tract walls.
+The high level of antioxidant proanthocyanidins (PACs) in cranberries helps to stop certain bacteria from adhering to the urinary tract walls.
 In this way, the PACs in cranberries help prevent infection.

 "Cranberry juice, especially the juice concentrates you find at the grocery store, will not treat a UTI or bladder infection.
 It can offer more hydration and possibly wash bacteria from your body more effectively, but the active ingredient in cranberry is long gone by the time it reaches your bladder."